NKSP Language

 you play multiple, successive notes on your keyboard in short time, you

-will have several instances of the note
+will have several instances of the note event handler running

 simultaniously.
 And that's where the problem starts.
 Because by default,